 In a personal or family emergency when someone cannot reach you by cell phone, it is recommended that the person call the main Shelter phone number (303) 278-7575.
 A message will be relayed to you as soon as possible.

 If during your volunteer time at the Shelter you are injured, you must report the incident immediately to staff.
 If the volunteer management staff are not available, go directly to the closest staff member or manager on duty.
-The manager will ensure you get appropriate first aid or other care and complete an incident report.
 All injuries, including slips, trips, falls, bumped heads, scratches that break the skin etc., must be reported at the time of the injury.

 Bites are considered injuries and must be reported for your safety.
 In addition, Colorado regulations require that all animals that bite a person be quarantined for a period of 10 days.
 We encourage all volunteers who receive a bite that breaks the skin (especially a bite from a cat) to seek medical attention.
 In most cases, if you are bitten by an animal while on a volunteer shift, staff will ask that you end your shift early due to safety procedures.
 If multiple bites occur within a 6-month period, volunteers will be required to attend Animal Training Day as a refresher.